The Pavlovian Society

 The President shall present a Presidential Address, preside at all Executive Committee meetings and the Annual Business Meeting, and exercise general supervision over the affairs of the Association.

-The duties of the Secretary-Treasurer shall be to keep the records of the Society, including all Executive Committee Meeting minutes and public information on the Pavlovian Society Website; to conduct official correspondence via mail and email, as well as all social media distribution; to serve as a member of the Executive Committee, announce the results of all elections, develop and issue all programs of meetings; receive applications for membership and to give notice of all inductions into membership.
+The duties of the Secretary-Treasurer shall be to keep the records of the Society, including all Executive Committee Meeting minutes and public information on the Pavlovian Society Website; to conduct official correspondence via mail and email, as well as all social media distribution; to serve as a member of the Executive Committee, announce the results of all elections, develop and issue all programs of meetings; and receive applications for membership and to give notice of all inductions into membership.
 The Secretary-Treasurer shall have sole responsibility for all funds of the Society and shall have authority to disburse these funds for purposes authorized by the Executive Committee, as well as by the membership voting at the Annual Business Meeting.
 A record shall be kept of all money received and all disbursements made, and an annual report of the financial status of the Society shall be submitted to the membership at the Annual Business Meeting.
-The Secretary-Treasurer shall count nomination and election ballots, as well as the ballots in any referenda submitted to the membership.
+The Secretary-Treasurer shall count nomination and election ballots, as well as the ballots in any referenda submitted to the membership, but may opt to recuse himself/herself in votes (e.g., ballot or award votes).
 The Secretary-Treasurer shall act as the general Executive Officer of the Society in consultation with and by direction of the Executive Committee, or as directed by the membership at the Annual Business Meeting.
+The Secretary-Treasurer may call at his or her discretion, meetings of the Executive Committee throughout the year.

 In the event that the Society publishes a journal, the Editor of the Society journal is empowered to manage all of the professional components of the Journal, including journal content, format and style as well as the selection of Associate Editors, Consulting Editors, and Ad Hoc Reviewers.
 The editor of the journal shall serve on the Executive Committee and should present an annual report on the status of the journal to the annual meeting of the Executive Committee and to the membership at the Annual Business Meeting.